-What has Trump said ahead of possible US-Iran talks and what could it mean?
+What has Trump said before possible US-Iran talks and what could it mean?

 The term “dust” appears to be a reference to the US decision to bomb three key nuclear sites in Iran on June 22, 2025.
 Trump has repeatedly claimed that those attacks “obliterated” Iran’s nuclear programme, despite conflicting evidence.

-On Friday, after his post, Trump explained Reuters that the US would work with Iran “at a nice leisurely pace, and go down and start excavating with big machinery” to retrieve the uranium stockpile at the sites.
+On Friday, after his post, Trump explained to Reuters that the US would work with Iran “at a nice leisurely pace, and go down and start excavating with big machinery” to retrieve the uranium stockpile at the sites.

 “We’ll bring it back to the United States,” he added.
-He also told Bloomberg said Iran had agreed to suspend its nuclear programme indefinitely.
+He also told Bloomberg that Iran had agreed to suspend its nuclear programme indefinitely.

 Reporting from Tehran, Al Jazeera correspondent Ali Hashem said there has been no confirmation on such an agreement.